wuyangf7/OPERA/README.md

 # Other parameters for stage 2 analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --extract-exposure-probe myexposure --outcome-wind 1000 --thresh-PP 0.5 --extract-target-cojo-snps mycojo --extract-GWAS-loci myloci --prior-pi 0.8,0.09,0.09,0.02 –prior-sigma 0.02,0.02 --out myopera --thread-num 3

-* --extract-exposure-probe	extracts a subset of exposure probes for analysis
+* --extract-exposure-probe	extracts a subset of exposure sites for analysis
-* --outcome-wind specifies the window around each GWAS loci, e.g., 500 (default).
+* --outcome-wind specifies the window around each GWAS loci for stage 2 analysis, e.g., 500 (default).
 * --extract-GWAS-loci extracts a subset of GWAS loci for analysis
 * --extract-target-cojo-snps specifies full COJO SNP list for each site of molecular phenotype as the target to compute the joint SMR effect.
-* --thresh-PP specifies significance threshold of PPA to perform heterogeneity test and output the results.
+* --thresh-PP specifies significance threshold of PPA to perform heterogeneity test and output the significant results.

 OPERA shares the same data management function and flags with the SMR software, for a full list of option reference, please see [here](https://cnsgenomics.com/software/smr/#OptionsReference).